 General token managing mechanisms and token economy

-A good tokenomics model will ensure long-term viability of a blockchain project, preventing volatility that could jeopardize the whole project.
+A good tokenomics model will ensure the long-term viability of a blockchain project, preventing volatility that could jeopardize the whole project.

 A good tokenomics model will also ensure the growth and potential of a project.